ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    tag serves as a signal to the actor performing DMARC verification checks as to whether or not the domain owner wishes the assessment policy declared in the "p=", "sp=", and/or "np=" tags to actually be applied.
 This parameter does not affect the generation of DMARC reports.
 Possible values are as follows:

     y:
     :  A request that the actor performing the DMARC verification check not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header.
 The domain owner is currently testing its specified DMARC assessment policy.

     n:
-    :  The default, a request to apply the policy as specified to any message that produces a DMARC "fail" result.
+    :  The default, is a request to apply the policy as specified to any message that produces a DMARC "fail" result.

 v:
 :  Version (plain-text; **REQUIRED**).
 Identifies the record retrieved as a DMARC record.
 It **MUST** have the value of "DMARC1".
 The value of this tag **MUST** match precisely; if it does not or it is absent, the entire retrieved record **MUST** be ignored.
 It **MUST** be the first tag in the list.

 A DMARC policy record **MUST** comply with the formal specification found in (#formal-definition) in that the "v" tag **MUST** be present and **MUST** appear first.
 Unknown tags **MUST** be ignored.
 Syntax errors in the remainder of the record **MUST** be discarded in favor of default values (if any) or ignored outright.

-Note that given the rules of the previous paragraph, addition of a new tag into the registered list of tags does not itself require a new version of DMARC to be generated (with a corresponding change to the "v" tag's value), but a change to any existing tags does require
+Note that given the rules of the previous paragraph, the addition of a new tag into the registered list of tags does not itself require a new version of DMARC to be generated (with a corresponding change to the "v" tag's value), but a change to any existing tags does require